ThisWasntTaken/ThisWasntTaken.github.io/_experience/3ta_purdue.md

 to:    Present
 ---

-* For MA 165 Calculus 1, an <b>undergraduate course</b> introducing calculus to freshmen.
+* For MA 165 Calculus 1, an undergraduate course introducing calculus to freshmen.
-* Responsibilities include handling <b>recitation classes</b>, office hours, and forum moderation.
+* Responsibilities include handling recitation classes, office hours, and forum moderation.